Active Restoration of Lost Audio Signals Using Machine Learning and Latent Information: ARLAS: Active Restoration of Lost Audio Signals

 \subsubsection{Deep machine learning}

 \textit{Long short-term memory (LSTM)} - LSTM is a type of recurrent neural network (RNN) models; it is best suited to make predictions based on time series data by learning long-term dependencies~\cite{SunDu17}.
 We have implemented a multi-layer LSTM recurrent neural network to predict the missing signal values with the Keras TensorFlow library (more details in Sec.~\ref{sec:SoftE}).
+The LSTM is inherently able to learn some long-term dependencies and find patterns over time, which ultimately makes its next prediction more accurate.
+The latter distinguishes it from traditional shallow ML models.
+The LSTM also overcomes the vanishing gradient problem that other RNN-based architectures are prone to ~\cite{Graves12}.
+This is the impetus for using LSTM in audio processing, whose signals can be viewed as time-series inputs.